BriterNC/EscapeTheEnemyLine/README.md

 # Escape The Enemy Line

-This is a game project made by students, a developer, from Bangkok University.
+This is a VR game project made by students, a developer, from Bangkok University.

 > Virtual and Augmented Reality (GI477)